 Soap or body wash

 Deodorant or fragrance

 Most hygiene items are TSA-approved travel size products.
 Our kits may also contain additional hygiene and/or beauty products than those listed above.

 Atlanta GLOW is a proud member of the Alliance for Period Supplies and Georgia Stomp.
 The Alliance for Period Supplies is a national organization working to ensure that individuals in need have access to essential period products required to participate fully in daily life.
 Georgia Stomp is a statewide coalition of organizations formed to address the issues of menstrual equity and period poverty in Georgia.
 Through these collaborations, we are engaged in training, outreach and non-lobbying advocacy work to educate and engage communities about the policies and key decisions affecting menstrual equity and period poverty.

 Become a Partner

-Working in partnership with Georgia STOMP, local schools and community organizations, we are able to distribute thousands of period supplies to low income women and girls in Georgia.
-If you are interested in becoming a distribution partner, or organizing a toiletry/period supply drive on our behalf, please do not hesitate to Contact Us.
+Working in partnership with local schools, colleges, shelters, pantries and community organizations, we are able to distribute thousands of period supplies to low-income women and girls in Georgia.
+If you are interested in becoming a distribution partner, you may complete our Period+ Product Request Form.
+If you are interested in organizing a toiletry/period supply drive on our behalf, please do not hesitate to Contact Us.